To begin searching, navigate into any of the subjects on Albert. From here, you can search for questions on the specific subject by:

 From here, you can select the standards you want to find questions for.
 Check the box next to the desired standards and then click Apply.
 It might be helpful to toggle on the descriptions by clicking Descriptions to the right of the search bar.

 Albert's questions are tagged based on the content areas they cover.
 A complete list of subject tags can be found in your subject's Overview sub-tab.

 To search for a tag, click the Tags drop-down within the subject and enter the search bar's content area you're searching for.
 The drop-down will populate with tags that match your search.
 Click on the desired tags to search for questions.

 Question Text Searching

 You can also search for Standards and Tags within a specific question.
-To see the Standards and Tags assigned to a question, click on the Reveal Solution button at the bottom of the question and scroll to the bottom of the page again, below the question solution.
+After answering a question, scroll to the bottom of the question solution to view the associated Standards and Tags.

-These Standards and Tags are clickable and will filter the questions in the subject to only those that also correspond to those Standards or Tags.
+These Standards and Tags are clickable and will filter the questions in the subject guide to only the aligned questions.

-All Albert searches are based on exact matches.
-The means that the broader your search term, the more likely you are to find results.
-For example, if you search for the tag "place-value-relationships" you will find only results with that specific title.
-If instead, you search the keyword "relationships" you will see both the "place-value-relationships" and "proportional-relationship" tags as results.
+Note: All Albert searches are based on exact matches.
+The broader your search term, the more likely you are to find results.
+For example, if you search for the tag "place-value-relationships," you will find only results with that specific title.
+If instead, you search the keyword "relationships," you will see both the "place-value-relationships" and "proportional-relationship" tags as results.